Learn why audio seems out of sync when you’re watching and listening with a pair of Bluetooth headphones (and how to fix it).

+Before you get all worried, know that you’ve come to the right place!
 In this article, we’ll discuss what causes this and show you various steps on how to fix sound delay on Bluetooth headphones.

 Why Do My Bluetooth Headphones Have a Delay?

 To get a better grasp of what causes Bluetooth audio delay and how to fix it, you first need to know about audio latency.
-Next is to understand how sound is transmitted wirelessly via Bluetooth and the various audio codecs used to relay audio data.

 In a regular wired connection, the typical audio latency is 5-10 ms. In a wireless connection, Bluetooth latency can go anywhere from an ideal 34 ms (aptX LL) up to 100-300 ms for true wireless earbuds and headphones.

-In a Bluetooth audio chain, you have a transmitter and a receiver.
+To give a brief background, in a Bluetooth audio chain, you have a transmitter and a receiver.
 The transmitter sends the audio signal to the receiver.
 This audio signal uses a certain bandwidth to “travel” from source to destination.
 The bigger the audio signal’s file size (higher quality equates to larger audio files), the more bandwidth it needs to get to the receiver.